nanoframework/System.Net.WebSockets/README.md

 #### Sending messages

-It's possible to send a messages to a specific client by calling `SendString` for a text message or `SendData` for sending a binary message using a byte array.
+It's possible to send a messages to a specific client by calling `SendString` for a text message or `SendData` for sending a binary message using a byte array.
 You need to specify the specific client `EndPoint` that you want to send the message to.
 If you want to send a message to all clients you can simply use `Broadcast` and provide a byte array or a string.

 #### Stopping the server